 |My babies are always watching me to see...
 IS JESUS REAL?|

-Throughout the Bible God talks about His blessings and cursings and what happens to the children of those that choose to fight against Him.
+Throughout the Bible God talks about His blessings and curses and what happens to the children of those that CHOOSE to fight against Him.
 I lose, they lose.
 Simple as that.

 I can't outrun it.

 It is there when I close my eyes and when I open them.

 So, I might as well stand up, look straight at it, grab it by its neck then shake the living fuck out of it because running away has me worn out.

 The "it" I am referring to is the call to share my journey.

 How I was abandoned by my natural parents and then found by ones who would enslave me for several years.
 Then how later God would use these same people to push me into a place of understanding His GREAT love, my heartbreaking loss, and why I must choose to surrender my life into His hands DAILY!!!